-We often serve this chowder for lunch, like when we’re taking a long weekend in the mountains with friends — and we generally try to pair it with something green, maybe a roasted broccolini or Bibb lettuce in a warm lemon-garlic butter dressing.
-That said, it’s also excellent at a dinner party, where it can be a fun appetizer (chowder shots!) or a stunning soup course.
+We often serve this chowder for lunch, like when we’re taking a long weekend in the mountains — and we generally try to pair it with something green, maybe a roasted broccolini or Bibb lettuce in a warm lemon-garlic butter dressing.
+That said, it’s also excellent for special occasions, like your partner’s birthday dinner, where it can be a fun appetizer (chowder shots!) or a stunning soup course.

 Our tip: Most chowders are thickened with flour, this one is not, so it will make a nice treat for your gluten-free friends and family members.

 8 ears sweet corn, peeled, kernels cut off, cobs reserved

 1 ½ lb yukon gold potatoes, diced small

 2 cloves garlic, minced